pranigopu/pranigopu/README.md

 </table>
 </details>

-<h1 id="highlighted-projects">:hammer: HIGHLIGHTED PROJECTS</h1>

 <details>
 <summary><b>Implementing Cellular Automata and Behaviour Trees (2024)</b></summary>
-<p>Design and implement cellular automata to procedurally generate “coral reef” terrains, and implement behaviour trees to handle two agents: player and attacking mermaid.</p>
+<p>This project focused on (1) designing cellular automata to procedurally generate "coral reef" terrains and (2) implementing behavior trees for two agents: a diver (player) and a mermaid (AI).
+A key challenge was designing three distinct cellular automata that generated diverse yet coherent terrain, maintaining the natural aesthetics of coral reefs while offering gameplay variety.
+The game evolved into a simple but engaging challenge where the player must collect five artifacts while evading the mermaid's ranged and melee attacks.
+Coral reefs provided hiding spots but slowed the diver if spotted, balancing stealth and vulnerability.
+The player’s score depends on time taken and remaining health, adding tension and strategy to the gameplay.</p>
 <a href="https://github.com/pranigopu/diver-vs-mermaid"><b>See GitHub repository >></b></a> |
 <a href="https://www.youtube.com/watch?v=sJMKtEH5r3g"><b>See video presentation >></b></a>
 <br>